AdobeDocs/analytics-learn.en/help/components/classifications/introduction-to-classification-sets.md

 # Introduction to classification sets

-Learn how classification sets give you additional reports and insights into your data
+Learn how classification sets give you additional reports and insights into your data.

 >[!VIDEO](https://video.tv.adobe.com/v/3475579/?learn=on&enablevpops)